About itsme

 Belgian Mobile ID (BMID), also referred to as 'itsme', is an identity scheme originating from Belgium.
 The scheme is co-created by banks and telecom providers to allow easy digital identity verification and signing use cases.
 Currently itsme has millions of users in the Belgium market, which is still increasing significantly. itsme provides a mobile application to citizens requiring users to perform a one-time registration before users can start using the service.
 Users can either onboard in the itsme application either through a bank account or derive the identity directly from the Belgian National Identity Card (Belgium eID).

 itsme offers a secure and easy means of electronic identification that allows end-users to digitally log in to and/or register for business and government services and sign documents.

 The itsme scheme supports different method types, designed for different use areas.
 The available types are listed below:

-- Identity Proofing: used to identify, onboard users and/or sign documents (AES)
+- Identity verification: used to identify, onboard users and/or sign documents (AES)

 - Authentication: used to authenticate recurring users